ShinJustinHolly3317/chipCalculator/README.md

 ### Function
-this server contain a cron to scrape stock chips every day
+this server contain a cron to scrape stock chips every day. also includes frontend visualized chart for chips analysis.